GOOD SHEPHERD NEWS

 We are proud of the work we do and are committed to offering Saint John and surrounding areas a safe space to share, learn, and grow with hope and healing opportunities for everyone.

-To learn more about Gentle Path and how to contact them, check out their website:
+To learn more about Gentle Path and how to contact them, check out their website: Website

 Trinity Church Columbarium: